If you were Chinese, you had (mostly) been excluded since 1882.

 Martha Collins was born in Omaha, Nebraska, in 1940.
 She earned a BA at Stanford University and holds a PhD from the University of Iowa.

-Collins is the author of a book-length poem, Blue Front (Graywolf, 2006), as well as four other books of poetry: Some Things Words Can Do (1998); A History of a Small Life on a Windy Planet (1993); The Arrangement of Space (1991), winner of the Peregrine Smith Poetry Competition; and The Catastrophe of Rainbows (1985).
+Collins is the author of Night Unto Night (Milkweed Editions, 2018), Admit One: An American Scrapbook (University of Pittsburgh Press, 2016), Day Unto Day (Milkweed Editions, 2014) and the book-length poem Blue Front (Graywolf Press, 2006), winner of an Anisfield-Wolf Book Award, as well as four other books of poetry: Some Things Words Can Do (Sheep Meadow Press, 1998); A History of a Small Life on a Windy Planet (University of Georgia Press, 1993); The Arrangement of Space (Gibbs Smith, 1991), winner of the Peregrine Smith Poetry Competition; and The Catastrophe of Rainbows (Cleveland State University Poetry Center, 1985).

-Collins established the creative writing program at the University of Massachusetts-Boston, and currently holds the Pauline Delaney Chair in Creative Writing at Oberlin College.
+Collins established the creative writing program at the University of Massachusetts-Boston and was the Pauline Delaney Professor of Creative Writing at Oberlin College for ten years.
+She is currently the editor-at-large for FIELD magazine and an editor at Oberlin College Press.
 She lives in Oberlin, Ohio, and Cambridge, Massachusetts.